Superposition Benchmark

-Superposition Benchmark is a benchmarking software based on the UNIGINE Engine.
-The benchmark was developed and published by UNIGINE Company in 2017.
-The main purpose of software is performance and stability testing for GPUs.
-Users can choose a workload preset, Low to Extreme, or set the parameters by custom.
-The benchmark 3D scene is an office of a fictional genius scientist from the middle of the 20th century.
-The scene is GPU-intensive because of SSRTGI (Screen-Space Ray-Traced Global Illumination), proprietary dynamic lighting technology by Unigine.
+Superposition Benchmark is a benchmarking software based on the UNIGINE Engine, developed and published by UNIGINE Company in 2017.

+The main purpose of software is performance and stability testing, whenever is a GPUs, cooling, or power supplies.

+The benchmark 3D scene is an office of a fictional genius scientist from the middle of the 20th century rendered using SSRTGI (Screen-Space Ray-Traced Global Illumination), a proprietary dynamic lighting technology made by Unigine to test raytracing capabilities of GPUs.
+The workload's parameters can be set by the users, or by a low or extreme preset.

 Superposition and other benchmarks by Unigine are often used by hardware reviewers to measure graphics performance (PCMag, Digital Trends, Lifewire and others) and by overclockers for online and offline competitions in GPU overclocking.
 Running Superposition (or another) benchmark by Unigine produces a performance score: the higher the numbers, the better the performance.
 Users can compare different configurations in the online leaderboards.